 - Vanilla and salt: Essential for flavoring and bringing out all the flavors.

-How to make Pumpkin Muffins with streusel topping
+How to make Pumpkin Streusel Muffins

 - In a medium bowl place all the dry ingredients, all-purpose flour, almonds meal, brown sugar, cinnamon ground and sea salt.